Pork barrel scam: Comparison to other discretionary funds

 After the Supreme Court declared the Priority Development Assistance Funds (PDAF) unconstitutional in 2013, there have been other fund allocations that observers say are similar to the PDAF in that they lack oversight and are prone to corruption.
 These funds may be abused for political patronage and have been called a legal form of vote-buying.

+In 2022, senators questioned the proposed budget requested by the Department of the Interior and Local Government for including ₱10-billion funding for the National Task Force to End Local Communist Armed Conflict, which excluded details on how the fund would be used.

+The national budget allots pork barrel funds called "allocable" funds for Department of Public Works and Highways projects.
+Starting 2023, most of the allocable funds have been channeled to President Bongbong Marcos's relatives in the House of Representatives, namely Leyte 1st District Representative Martin Romualdez and Ilocos Norte 1st District Representative Sandro Marcos.

 In 2025, among the programs that have been compared to pork barrel funds and have been criticized as susceptible to corruption are the Ayuda para sa Kapos ang Kita Program (AKAP), Medical Assistance for Indigent Patients (MAIFIP), and Assistance to Individuals in Crisis Situations (AICS).

 In 2025, budget watchdog organization the People's Budget Coalition have compared pork barrel funds with billions of pesos in the proposed Philippine budget for 2026, which have been placed in programs that the group says promote political patronage.
 These programs include the Department of Social Welfare's Aid to Individuals in Crisis, the Department of Labor and Employment's Tulong Panghanapbuhay sa Ating Disadvantaged/Displaced Workers, and the Department of Health's Medical Assistance to Indigent and Financially Incapacitated Patients.
+Congressional "allocables" for public infrastructure, as well as unprogrammed appropriations (UA) and confidential and intelligence fund (CIF) under the Office of the President, have also been tagged as forms of pork barrel.
+Makabayan lawmakers estimate that "allocables" comprise ₱230 million for each congress representative and ₱3.2 billion for each senator in the upcoming 2026 budget.
+Despite accusations that he got billions of pesos in kickbacks in the flood control scandal, former Speaker Romualdez was given ₱6 billion out of ₱500 billion in "allocable" and "non-allocable" DPWH funds.